Mochimochi07/Readme/FAQ/FAQS.md

 not to mention katakuri can easily win eating contests through the use of his big mouth. i also won before through the use of some techniques. thats just how i made it.

+•How are you able to generate questions that?

+>I had personal abilities,skills and techniques that i didnt put in my resume. not because of bragging or anything but its kinda more of a concious thing where i would still need to control and master those things.
+I made techniques for my studies knowing that things will go really hard. i still go with it even though the odds are not really mine. its stressful to use those really but its beneficial for me to use them.
+I cant tell much about those things now but i might put it up in the future. its kinda better to me just to use proper energy management since work will be stressful. im currently not taking my master's because i need so many things so that i can be accepted in a master's program.